-If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC careers are continuing to grow in popularity, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

-One of the most in-demand careers is working as an HVAC technician.
+You can join this rewarding industry by becoming an HVAC technician.
 Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.

 - Air conditioners